Ruutulian

 Origins and the Heian Incident

-With the malignant influence removed and Masatsune stabilized, the land rapidly recovered.
-Crops flourished, spiritual disturbances ceased, and the area became viable for permanent settlement.
+With the malignant influence removed and Ishimaru properly grounded, the land recovered quickly.
+Crops stabilized, minor spirits dispersed, and Mori Village became viable for permanent expansion.

 The First God-Marriage and the Miko Line